Platform policies

 XRC team members will never:

-• Ask a contributor for money beyond the published fast-verification fee
+• Ask a contributor for money beyond a published X-PEN ID/XRC fee

-• Ask for payment to "release", "approve", or "speed up" a verification result
+• Ask for payment to "release", "approve", "guarantee", or "speed up" a verification result outside official channels

-• Ask for payment to a personal bank account, mobile wallet, or any non-official channel
+• Ask for payment to a personal bank account, mobile wallet, private number, or non-official channel

-• Offer a higher level, stone, or any badge in exchange for payment
+• Offer a higher level, stone, badge, score, profile visibility, or favourable review in exchange for payment

-• Offer to remove a Public Integrity Register entry in exchange for payment
+• Offer to remove a report, restriction, revocation, or Public Integrity Register entry in exchange for payment

-• Demand payment to dismiss a report against a contributor
+• Demand payment to dismiss a complaint or ignore evidence against a contributor

-• Contact a contributor by phone, WhatsApp, or social media to request payment
+• Contact a contributor through personal phone, WhatsApp, social media, or unofficial accounts to request payment

-If anyone claiming to be from XRC does any of the above, they are not acting for XRC.
-Treat the contact as fraudulent and report it.
+If anyone claiming to be from XRC does any of the above, they are not acting through an official XRC process.
+Treat the contact as suspicious and report it.

-• Ask another contributor for money to verify them
+• Ask another contributor for money to submit a support signal, attestation, report, or recommendation

-• Accept money, gifts, or any payment in exchange for issuing or refusing a verification
+• Accept money, gifts, favours, or any benefit in exchange for supporting, rejecting, delaying, or influencing a verification claim

 6 If someone demands money

-If anyone — claiming to be from XRC, claiming to be a Level 3 verifier, or operating outside the platform — asks a contributor for money to deliver, speed up, or guarantee verification, take the following steps.
+If anyone — claiming to be from XRC, claiming to be a verified contributor, claiming to be able to influence X-PEN ID, or operating outside the platform — asks for money to deliver, speed up, guarantee, protect, or manipulate verification, take the following steps.

 1. Do not pay.
 Sending money outside official channels does not produce real verification, and the funds are not recoverable through XRC.

 2. Preserve evidence.
-Save messages, emails, screenshots, transaction records, account numbers, phone numbers, profile links — anything that documents the request.
+Save messages, emails, screenshots, transaction records, account numbers, wallet details, phone numbers, profile links, and any other proof.

-4. Cooperate with the review.
-XRC may follow up for additional context.
-The reporter's identity is held in confidence.
+5. Cooperate with review.
+XRC may request additional context.
+The reporter's identity is handled with confidentiality.

 Genuine reports of bribery attempts are taken seriously and prioritised.
-They protect every other contributor on the platform.
+They protect the contributor, the verification system, and the public trust record.

 7 Consequences

-Bribery and side-channel payment for verification are among the most serious violations on X-PEN ID.
-Confirmed cases lead to strict, structural consequences.
+Bribery, paid support signals, and side-channel payment for verification are among the most serious violations on X-PEN ID.
+Confirmed cases lead to strict consequences.

 For the person demanding money

-• Entry on the Public Integrity Register under fraud
+• Entry on the Public Integrity Register where applicable

-• Where laws permit, referral to relevant authorities
+• Where laws permit or require, referral to relevant authorities

 For a contributor who knowingly pays a bribe

-• Revocation of any verifications obtained through the bribe
+• Revocation of any verification, badge, level, stone, or outcome obtained through the bribe

 • Account-level action under XRC-initiated termination

-• Where the contributor proactively reports the attempt and provides evidence, the report itself is treated as good-faith cooperation and weighed in their favour
+• Where the contributor refuses payment, reports the attempt, and provides evidence, that cooperation is treated in their favour

 8 Liability — money outside official channels

 Contributors are responsible for the money they send.
-XRC and X-PEN ID are not liable for any loss a contributor incurs by paying outside the official payment channels described in section 3.
+XRC and X-PEN ID are not liable for any loss a contributor incurs by paying outside the official payment channels described in this policy.

-• If a contributor pays a Level 3 or other verifier directly — XRC has no record of the payment and cannot reimburse it
+• If a contributor pays a verified user directly for a signal, report, recommendation, or verification-related promise, XRC has no record of the payment and cannot reimburse it

 9 Evidence & reporting

-Reports of bribery or off-channel payment requests are most useful when they include clear evidence.
-Helpful items:
+Reports of bribery, paid support signals, or off-channel payment requests are most useful when they include clear evidence.
+Helpful items include:

-• The X-PEN ID code (or claimed name) of the person demanding money
+• The X-PEN ID code, profile link, name, email, phone number, or claimed identity of the person demanding money

-• Screenshots of messages, chats, emails, or in-platform conversations
+• Screenshots of messages, chats, emails, in-platform conversations, or social media contact

-• The bank account, wallet, or contact number to which payment was requested
+• The bank account, wallet, payment link, QR code, mobile number, or contact route to which payment was requested

 • The amount requested and the reason given

-• The date and channel of the contact (email, phone, WhatsApp, in-platform message, etc.)
+• The date, time, and channel of the contact

-• Any prior context — how the contact started, what the contributor was originally trying to do
+• Any prior context — how the contact started and what the contributor was originally trying to do

-Reports go to verify@xpenid.com and, where the source is an X-PEN ID profile, also through the in-platform "Report this profile" button.
-The reporter's identity is held in confidence by the XRC team.
+Reports go to verify@xpenid.com and, where the source is an X-PEN ID profile, also through the in-platform report option.
+The reporter's identity is handled with confidentiality by the XRC team.

 10 Contact